-Explore the next step of your career: discover job families at the University, learn about professional development opportunities, and take assessments to find the right fit for you.
+Explore the next step of your career: learn about professional development opportunities and take assessments to find the right fit for you.

 Expand your knowledge in your field and take the next step on your leadership journey!

 Professional Organizations: Joining a professional organization provides excellent networking opportunities and the ability to stay current on trends and information in your field.
 Many of these organizations also provide development activities and additional resources for their members.

 - Visit the Dual Careers' Connect website to explore organizations that offer local networking opportunities and support entrepreneurship.

 Events and Training: Attending conferences, events, or training can help you to expand your skills or knowledge in different areas of your job.
 These activities often focus on one specific topic in your field so you can apply this information to your everyday responsibilities.

 - Visit the Talent Development website to learn more about their courses, programs, and workshop opportunities.

 Education and Certifications: Getting a degree or a certification in your field is a great way to learn in a structured environment and boost your credentials.
 Taking individual courses in your career field is another way to advance your professional growth.

 - Visit the Education Benefits website to view helpful information for employees and team members interested in using education benefits.